What is the ACA's Employer Mandate

 The term "Minimum Essential Coverage" is defined by examples to include certain government-sponsored programs, such as Medicare and Medicaid, eligible employer-sponsored plans, and healthcare plans in the individual market.

-Only qualified plans in the individual market through a government-run exchange allow for Premium Tax Credits (PTCs).
-PTCs are refundable tax credits designed to help individuals and their families with low or moderate income afford health insurance purchased through a state or federal health exchange, in the event that such individuals were not offered employer-sponsored coverage meeting the requirements of Minimum Essential Coverage, Minimum Value, and affordability.
+Only qualified plans in the individual market through a government-run exchange allow for PTCs.
+PTCs are refundable tax credits designed to help individuals and their families with low or moderate income afford health insurance purchased through a state or federal health exchange, in the event that such individuals were not offered employer-sponsored coverage meeting the requirements of MEC, MV, and affordability.

 FPL Safe Harbor

-This safe harbor is determined based on the federal poverty level (FPL), which is adjusted on an annual basis.
-For 2020, the FPL is $12,760 for a household size of one.
-In order to meet this safe harbor for 2020, for each full-time employee, the employer would need to demonstrate that the employees was offered self-only coverage that did not exceed the product of the FPL multiplied by 9.78% and then divided by 12 ($12,760 x 9.78% / 12 = $103.99).
-If the employee contribution for self-only coverage meets or is below this amount, then the FPL safe harbor is met.
-For more information on the FPL safe harbor, see IRC Rule 54.4980H-5(e)(2)(iv).
+To meet this safe harbor for 2022, the employer would need to demonstrate that each ACA full-time employee was offered self-only coverage that did not exceed the product of the FPL multiplied by 9.12% and then divided by 12 ($13,950 x 9.12% / 12 = $103.28).
+If the employee contribution for self-only coverage meets or is below this amount, then the FPL Safe Harbor is met.
+For more information on the FPL Safe Harbor, see IRC Rule 54.4980H-5(e)(2)(iv).

 W-2 Safe Harbor